Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Boundary Theory

 for each atom $\xi$ and

 Define $M(G,v) = \max_{\xi} h_{\xi}(v)$ to be the maximal atom size.
+Since the topology of $\bar V$ does not depend on the choice of root, the sequence $M(G,X_n)$ is stationary.
 Combining the two above limits, we find the almost sure limit

-Since $M(G,X_n)$ is a stationary sequence with limit in $\{0,1\}$, $M(G,\rho) \in \{0,1\}$ almost surely.
+Since $M(G,X_n)$ is a stationary sequence with limit in $\{0,1\}$, it follows that $M(G,\rho) \in \{0,1\}$ almost surely.
 That is, either there are no atoms in the exit measure or there is a single atom with weight 1 almost surely. \end{proof}

-\begin{remark} As a consequence of this lemma, for any stationary random graph, the exit measure on the Martin boundary is almost surely either non-atomic or trivial.
-In particular, this gives an alternative proof of a recent result of Benjamini, Paquette and Pfeffer \cite{BPP14} which states that for every stationary random graph, the space of bounded harmonic functions on the graph is either one dimensional or infinite dimensional almost surely. \end{remark}

 \begin{proof}[Proof of \cref{thm:boundary}, item 2.]
 We may assume that $(G,\rho)$ is ergodic.
-We first show that the exit measure has at most a single atom.
-For this, we bias by $\deg(\rho)$ to work in the reversible setting.
-By rigidity (\cref{thm:rigidity}), the maximal atom weight $M(G,X_n)$ does not depend on the choice of packing and hence forms a stationary sequence.
-Thus, by \cref{lem:atom}, the exit measure has at most a single atom almost surely.

-Next, we rule out the case of a single atom.
-Suppose for contradiction that there is a single atom $\xi = \xi(\cC)$ almost surely for some (and hence any) circle packing $\cC$ of $G$ in $\D$.
+Applying \cref{lem:atom} to the $\deg(\rho)$-biasing of $(G,\rho)$, we deduce that the exit measure has at most a single atom.
+Next, we rule out having a single atom.
+Suppose for contradiction that there is a single atom $\xi = \xi(\cC)$ almost surely for some (and hence every) circle packing $\cC$ of $G$ in $\D$.
 Applying the M\"obius transformation

 which maps $\D$ to the upper half-plane $\H=\{\Im(z)>0\}$ and $\xi$ to $\infty$, gives a circle packing of $G$ in $\H$ such that the random walk tends to $\infty$ almost surely.
 Since circle packings in $\H$ are unique up to M\"obius transformations and the boundary point $\infty$ is determined by the graph $G$, such a circle packing in $\H$ is unique up to M\"obius transformations of the upper half-plane that fix $\infty$, namely $az+b$ with real $a\geq 0$ and $b$ (translations and dilations).